SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/654#1](https://judge.softuni.org/Contests/Practice/Index/654#1).

-## Task: Operations between numbers
+## problem: Operations between numbers

 Write a program that reads as input data **two integers (N1 и N2)** and **an operator** that performs a particular **mathematical operation** with them.
 Possible operations are: **addition** (**`+`**), **subtraction** (**`-`**), **multiplication** (**`*`**), **division** (**`/`**) and **modular division** (**`%`**).
 Upon adding, subtracting, and multiplying, print on the console the result and display whether it is **even** or **odd**.
 In simple division – **only the result**, and in the modular division – **the remainder**.
 You need to take into account that **the divisor can be equal to zero** (**`= 0`**), and dividing by zero is not possible.
 In this case, print **a special message**.